Zamiell/isaac-achievement-randomizer/docs/about.md

 The mod includes an on-screen timer, similar to the [Racing+](https://isaacracing.net/) mod.
 The timer starts off hidden by default, but you can enable it in the Dead Sea Scrolls menu.
 If you are a speedrunner, try to complete the randomizer as fast as possible!

 Unlike the timer in Racing+, the timer in this mod tracks in-game time.
 Thus, the timer will be paused when the game is paused or when you are in the main menu.

+### Donation Machine Removal

+The mod removed all Donation Machines from the game in order to increase the difficulty and prevent individual runs from influencing each other.
+(Additionally, the Karma trinket is removed from the game because it would serve no purpose.)

 ### Eden TMTRAINER Handling